fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 my_value(a)
 puts a
 ```
+On `line 1`, we initialise a local variable `a` and assign it to the integer object `7`.
+On `line 7`, we call the `my_value` method, passing the local variable `a` as an argument. `Lines 3-5` is where the define the `my_value` method which takes a parameter `a`.
+When we pass the local variable `a` to the `my_value` method as an argument, a local method variable `a` is initialised.

+On `line 4`, we reassign the local method variable `a` to the return value of calling the `Integer#+` method, with `7` as an argument on the integer object referenced by the local variable `a`.
+This is `17` in our case.
+As there is no explicit `return` in our method definition, this is the last evaluated expression in the method, and will be implicitly returned from the method call (`line 7`).

+On `line 8`, we call the `puts` method, passing the local variable `a` as an argument.
+This will output the integer object `7`, and return `nil`.
+The reason why `puts` does not output `17` is because local variables initialised outside of a method definition are not accessible inside that method, even if we pass in the object being referenced by that variable as an argument to the method.
+Since we initialised a local variable `a` on `line 1`, this is the object being referenced by the local variable `a`.

 *64) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```